hpc/charliecloud/doc/ch-image.rst

     storage directory named :code:`IMAGE_REF`.

   :code:`--ulcache`
     Store prepared image push files.
-Previously prepared files are used in subsequent pushes, useful for debugging and pushing large image(s) to different repositories.
+Previously prepared files are reused for subsequent pushes with code:`--ulcache`.
+This may be useful for debugging or,  pushing large image(s) to different repositories.

     This feature is experimental and requires the build cache to be enabled.